Scientific laboratory technician

 Responsibilities

-The nature of the work will depend upon the organisation where you work.
+The exact tasks you carry out will depend upon where you work.
 For example, within an environmental health department you may be involved in analysing food samples to consider prosecution and to protect public health, whereas within the water industry your work will mainly focus on the collection and analysis of water samples.

 However, you'll typically need to: